pDOOH Retrofit in 2026: From Screens to Proof(2)

 • Keep the existing player unchanged

-• Add external compute (AI box / edge node) where required
+• Use external compute where required

 6, 2026: Who Will Actually Push pDOOH Retrofit Into Reality?